xmartlabs/react-template-xmartlabs/template/README.md

 ### Breakpoints

 It's quite usual for web apps to be designed around containers.
-These are containers (for lack of another word) that take on different sizes depending on the size of the screen.
+These are containers (for lack of a better word) that take on different sizes depending on the size of the screen.
 What size they take and at what breakpoints they change sizes depends on the design of the page.
 Luckily this project allows for quick configuration of breakpoints and containers.

 On the `variables.scss` file you'll find the `breakpoints` variable that looks something like this: